Junior Olympic Archery Development

 The Stanford Junior Team

 Archers who demonstrate superior skill, commitment, and sportsmanship and are dedicated to reaching higher levels of competition may earn a spot on the elite Stanford Junior Team.
 While all members of the JOAD program will have opportunities to compete in local, state, and national archery competitions, members of the Junior Team will train specifically for these competitions and travel together as a team to tournaments.
+Junior Team members, furthermore, train with the Stanford Archery Team and attend Stanford Archery Team events.

 Specific scoring requirements needed to qualify for the Junior Team vary with age and can be explained at JOAD sessions, or email us for more information.